-Menopause hot flushes
+Menopause and hot flushes

 HOT FLUSHES DEFINITION